dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception1701.md

 Depiction This page intentionally left blank

-## 15

-PICTURES AND VISUAL

-AWARENESS
+## 15. Pictures and Visual Awareness

 Having rejected the picture theory of natural perception, we can make a start on picture perception.
 To see the environment is to extract information from the ambient array of light.
 What is it, then, to see a picture of something?
 The information in ambient light consists not of forms and colors but of invariants.
 Is it implied that the information in a picture does not consist of forms and colors but consists of invariants likewise?
 That sounds very odd, for we suppose that a picture is entirely composed of forms and colors.